Consideration of Criminal Records in Licensing and Employment

 |ME||May not consider convictions more than 3 years old, or which call for less than a year in prison.
 Me.
 Rev. Stat.
 Ann. tit.
 5, § 5303.
 Certain professions (medical, nursing) have 10-year debarment.
 Id.|

 relationship to licensed activity, length of time since conviction, conduct before and after conviction.
+Drug offenses specifically subject to similar analysis.
+Md.
+State Gov't Code § 10-1405.
 Effective Oct.
 2017, Certificate of Rehabilitation prohibits denial of license solely on the basis of previous conviction, with exceptions.
 Md.
 Code Ann., Corr.
 Servs. § 7-104.

 |Ban-the-box: State government employers may not inquire about criminal history until after interview.
 Md.
 Code Ann., State Pers. & Pens. § 2-203||No general law, but a consumer reporting agency cannot report conviction information that is older than seven years for purposes of employment, if the job about which information sought is expected to pay an annual salary less than $20,000.
 Md.
 Code Ann., Com.
 Law § 14-1203(a)(5).|